joshenoy/sathyabh.at/content/blog/2008-09-05-coming-october-17-def-leppard-in-concert-in-bangalore.md

 </p>

 <p style="text-align: left; ">
-  I _should_ be able to make it, and if I do, this will be the first concert I&#8217;ll be attending!
-I desperately wanted Red Hot Chili Peppers to perform live(there were rumours of them performing in Bangalore), sadly seems the concert didn&#8217;t materialize.
+  I _should_ be able to make it, and if I do, this will be the first concert I'll be attending!
+I desperately wanted Red Hot Chili Peppers to perform live(there were rumours of them performing in Bangalore), sadly seems the concert didn't materialize.
 Oh well.
 Santosh & Subbu have confirmed their presence for the concert, are you coming?
 Confirm your presence over at <a href="https://www.last.fm/event/583424">last.fm events</a>.
 </p>

 <p style="text-align: left; ">